AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 Use Google's [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/) to verify that your schema markup is free of errors.

-## Wrap-Up: How to Get More Traffic with SEO
+{% include linkedHeading.html heading="Wrap-Up: How to Get More Traffic with SEO" level=2 %}

 So clearly, there's quite a bit involved in creating an SEO-friendly blog, and it's certainly not something you can roll out overnight.
 But everyone has to start somewhere!
 Put these best practices to use and keep an eye on your key metrics.
 Be wary of trying too many things at once, especially if there's chance that you may introduce breaking changes.